mas-chat/mas/README.md

 ![Screenshot](http://i.imgur.com/ls0pagX.png)

+NOTE: Redis database schema will freeze only after 1.0 release.
+This is also when the project becomes suitable for general use.

 MAS is a web chat application.
 The server part implements MAS HTTP API.
 [Meetandspeak.com][] is an instance of this application.